- Ad Astra

-• The Hubble Space Telescope is in safe mode again
+- The Hubble Space Telescope is in one-gyroscope mode

-The Hubble Space Telescope is in safe mode again
+The Hubble Space Telescope is in one-gyroscope mode

 The Hubble Space Telescope is currently in safe mode.
 It’s paused science operations, and it’s waiting for instructions from Earth.